standardsemiconductor/VELDT-getting-started/README.md

   deriving (NFDataX, Generic)
 ```

-First we start with defining a deserializer state parametrizable by its size and the type it can "buffer" along with a smart constructor.
+We start with defining a deserializer state parameterized by its size and the type it can "buffer" along with a smart constructor.
 ```haskell
 data Deserializer n a = Deserializer
   { _dBuf  :: Vec n a